ismaro3/UrlShortener2015/candy-pink/README.md

 * Santiago Gil learns about JavaScript and uses it in the front-end.
 Moreover, he reviews the work of David Nicuesa and Alberto        Álvarez: 10 points.
 * David Nicuesa learns about Google Safe Browsing and uses it in the application.
 Moreover he creates a big web service to do this functionality asynchronous.
 * Iñigo Gascón creates the functionality of upload a csv file and creates the functionality of login with google: 10 points.
-* Santiago Gil do the front-end of the application, improve the controllers and check a URL is reachable synchronously: 10 points.
+* Santiago Gil does the front-end of the application, improves the controllers and checks if a URL is reachable synchronously: 10 points.
-* David Nicuesa checks google safe browsing is working, learn about Spring Session and improve the controllers: 10 points.
+* David Nicuesa checks google safe browsing is working, learns about Spring Session and improves the controllers: 10 points.

 User name            | Points
 ---------------------|-------